Published originally in TechCrunch's Extra Crunch

 Leaders and senior management everywhere are grappling with how (or not) to bring employees back to the office.
 It’s a high-stakes decision: Fifty-eight percent of workers said they will look for new jobs if they can’t work remotely, according to a FlexJobs survey.

-An often overlooked and/or cobbled-together piece of this puzzle is compensation for remote employees.
-And inside the transition to hybrid work, compensation planning encapsulates a cacophony of nuances for founders, people leaders and compensation experts.
+An often overlooked and/or cobbled-together piece of this puzzle is compensation for remote employees, also known as remote pay.
+And inside the transition to hybrid work and remote pay, compensation planning encapsulates a cacophony of nuances for founders, people leaders and compensation experts.

 Here are just a few new questions this group needs to answer:

 - Do we adjust salaries for people who have moved to different regions?